 The location is a municipal plant nursery that includes a palm house, aviaries and other animal enclosures, landscaped and themed gardens, and much more (most of which only open to the public in the warmer months).
 Consider Hirschstetten a bit of a city secret, actually.

-Entering the show glasshouse at the last event revealed landscaped beds covered in a plethora of colour.
+Entering the show glasshouses when I last visited revealed landscaped beds covered in a plethora of colour.

 These were not the standard supermarket orchids you bought grandma last year: photographers will squeal in pleasure and hope they packed a macro lens.